pace/cloud-sdk-android/README.md

 ## Documentation

-The complete documentation can be found on [pace.github.io/cloud-sdk-android](https://pace.github.io/cloud-sdk-android).
+The documentation can be found on [PACE Developer Documentation](https://docs.pace.cloud/en/integrating/mobile-app).

 ## Contribution